tschaumburg/FastBarcodeScanner/README.md

 Examples of variable-distance scanning include scanning fixed items (moving from item to item will ruin the focus lock).

-FastBarcodeScanner caters to both scenarios: the first parameter of `startScan()` determines whether the camera should lock its focus as soon as possible (`true`), or continuously attempt to refocus (`false`).
+FastBarcodeScanner caters to both scenarios: the property `LockFocus` determines whether the camera should lock its focus as soon as possible (`true`), or continuously attempt to refocus (`false`).

 The focus when writing this library has been overwhelmingly on the fixed-distance sscenario - so I suspect there are considerable optimizations to be made in the focusing engine for the variable-distance scenario.